-From 1 April 2017 From 1 April 2018 From 1 June 2018 From 1 April 2019 From 1 April 2020 MTR (nominal) 10 0.495 0.495 0.489 0.480 0.471 Value of X in CPI-X formula n/a n/a n/a CPI-4.1% CPI-3.7%
+From 1 April 2017 From 1 April 2018 From 1 June 2018 From 1 April 2019 From 1 April 2020 MTR (nominal) 11 0.495 0.495 0.489 0.480 0.471 Value of X in CPI-X n/a n/a n/a CPI-4.1% CPI-3.7%

 - 1.19 We have set a nominal MTR cap of 0.489 ppm from 1 June 2018 (reducing from 0.495 ppm in the period between 1 April and 31 May 2018) and forecast a cap of 0.480 ppm to apply from 1 April 2019, and 0.471 ppm from 1 April 2020.
 The actual nominal MTR caps will depend on inflation to adjust the prices as set out in the bottom row of Table 1 above.
 We will publish the nominal MTR cap for each control period two months in advance of the cap becoming effective (i.e. publish by 1 February of each year). - 1.20 We are allowing a transitionary period from 1 April 2018 to 31 May 2018 in order to allow the relevant changes to be made and notified to other telecoms providers.
 During this period we have set a nominal MTR cap of 0.495 ppm, matching the level of the cap we set in the previous charge control for the period 1 April 2017 to 31 March 2018. - 1.21 We have decided that this charge control will apply to all MCT providers with SMP in respect of all calls to their mobile numbers. - 1.22 We carefully considered whether the same price obligation for MCT should apply to calls originated outside the European Economic Area ('non-EEA calls').
 We have taken account of the arguments for and against differential regulation, including the practical implications.
 Our judgment is that the prospect of differential regulation for MCT for calls originating from overseas (in particular from non-EEA countries) realising material consumer benefits is limited.
 Our assessment is that the most likely outcome of differential regulation is reciprocal high termination rates, and that, on balance, the outcome would likely to be to the detriment of consumers.
 Differential regulation could lead to a not insignificant administrative burden on industry and Ofcom, increasing complexity in markets where we are seeking to simplify regulation.
-Accordingly, we have decided that the same controlled rate should apply to all calls to UK mobile numbers regardless of origin. - 1.23 We have also considered whether it remains appropriate to impose a no undue discrimination obligation on the four largest mobile providers and a set of general price transparency obligations on all providers with SMP.
-We have decided that neither is necessary.
+Accordingly, we have decided that

-$^{10}$ Note that the nominal rates to apply from 1 April 2019 and 1 April 2020 are forecasts.
+$^{^{\}rm 11}$ Note that the nominal rates to apply from 1 April 2019 and 1 April 2020 are forecasts.